abrapartners/abra.ai/docs/reference/README.md

-# Botpress SDK
+# Abra.AI SDK

-Botpress SDK allows you to create _Botpress Modules_ that extends the functionalities of the platform.
-Botpress SDK exposes all the major methods that a Module needs to interact with the core.
+Abra.AI SDK allows you to create _Botpress Modules_ that extends the functionalities of the platform.
+Abra.AI SDK exposes all the major methods that a Module needs to interact with the core.

 We made sure that the SDK is always up-to-date with the latest version of Botpress.
-It will always match the current version of your Botpress installation.
+It will always match the current version of your Abra.AI installation.

 > **Tip**: For step-by-step instructions in how to install a Module or create one, see our _Developer's Guide_ [Module Section](https://botpress.com/docs/modules/install/).

-## How to use Botpress SDK
+## How to use Abra.AI SDK

-To use the SDK in your Module, it has to be recognized by Botpress.
+To use the SDK in your Module, it has to be recognized by Abra.AI.

 > **Tip**: Before continuing, please refer to the [Module Building](https://botpress.com/docs/modules/build/) section of our Developer's Guide to learn how to build your Module.

 ### Definition File

-The Botpress SDK definition file (`botpress.d.ts`) can be either copied manually from `src/bp/sdk/botpress.d.ts` or copied automatically while running the `yarn build:modules` in your project root.
+The Abra.AI SDK definition file (`botpress.d.ts`) can be either copied manually from `src/bp/sdk/botpress.d.ts` or copied automatically while running the `yarn build:modules` in your project root.

 Once you have the definition file ready, you can import it with `import sdk from 'botpress/sdk'` and use it in your code.